Calvin Was Just Like Any Other Kid Before His Visit To A DC Area Hospital

 Unfortunately, the MRI showed a neurological condition that would explain his symptoms.
 But no one ever told the parents.

 A few months later, he seemed sick again and had trouble walking.
 His parents took him to the same hospital ER.
-The doctors there didn't review the MRI or request a neurology consultation from a specialist until 2 days later, after he became paralyzed due to the same condition.
+The doctors there didn't review the MRI or request a neurology consultation from a specialist until two days later, after he became paralyzed due to the same condition.

 The malpractice case against the hospital settled shortly before trial.